-Students receive report cards at the end of each quarter.
+Student report cards can be accessed via the parent portal in Infinite Campus at the semester break.
 Students who have concerns about their grades should talk to their teachers to determine how they can improve their performance.

 Students who receive an incomplete in a class must make arrangements with the instructor to determine the extended time necessary to complete the course requirements.
 Failure to complete an incomplete within the extended time frame will result in a failing grade for the course.